 Hard-boiled eggs can be a great addition to just about anything, whether that’s a salad, a sandwich, or even a soup.
 And they’re ideal for grabbing on the go because they’re already packed up in a protective shell!
 Maybe put them in a baggie to ensure they don’t crack, though.

-10. Sandwiches and wraps
+10. Sandwiches and Wraps, the OG COld Lunch

 Though you might think that sandwiches and wraps will get soggy if you pack them in advance, this can totally be avoided as long as you know what to do.